 Instructions

-- Blend half the milk, all the yogurt, turmeric, biryani spice, garam masala, chili powder, salt, lemon juice, dried apricots, ginger, garlic and white poppy seeds.
+- Blend the milk, yogurt, turmeric, biryani spice, garam masala, chili powder, salt, lemon juice, dried apricots, ginger, garlic and white poppy seeds.

-- Add cilantro, mint, remaining milk and blend some more, until marinade is smooth.
+- Add cilantro and mint and blend some more, until marinade is smooth.

 - Stir together lamb and marinade in a medium bowl, and refrigerate for 2 to 8 hours.

-- Press Cancel to turn off the Instant Pot and deglaze the inner pot with a couple of tablespoons of water so there’s nothing stuck on the bottom of the inner pot.
+- Press Cancel to turn off the Instant Pot and deglaze the inner pot with a couple of tablespoons of water so there’s nothing stuck to the bottom of the inner pot.

-- Close the Instant Pot and pressure cook for 12 minutes.
+- Close the Instant Pot and pressure cook for 12 minutes on High Pressure.

 - Rinse the rice and add to the Instant Pot.
-DON'T stir, but press down into the gravy.
+DON'T stir, but press the rice down into the gravy.
+This helps prevent the Instant Pot burn message.

 - Let the biryani rest for about 10 minutes and sprinkle remaining fried onions, raisins, cashews, cilantro and mint.